Robert (Bob) Turner

 Correction to: ‘Visualization for epidemiological modelling: challenges, solutions, reflections and recommendations’ (2022) by Dykes et al.

-Dykes J. et al, (2022), Philosophical transactions.
-Series A, Mathematical, physical, and engineering sciences, 380
+Dykes J. et al, (2022), Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 380